 - A valid passport (expiry date at least six months after your scheduled return date)

-- A second official identify document with photo for admission into the Consulate
+- A second form of photo i.d. for admission into the Consulate

 - A passport photo in the American format (5cmx5cm) taken within the last six months